What is ransomware as a service?

 The link shows what data will be leaked before it is leaked to the public.
 When a person clicks on the link, a timer starts showing how long until the data is leaked.

-LockBit has been developed since September 2019, and LockBit is available as a RaaS targeting Russian-speaking users or English speakers with Russian-speaking contacts.
-In May 2020, an affiliate using LockBit issued a threat to leak data on a popular Russian-language criminal forum.
+LockBit has been in development since September 2019 and operates as a RaaS, primarily targeting Russian-speaking users or English speakers with connections to Russian-speaking cybercriminals.
+In May 2020, an affiliate using LockBit threatened to leak stolen data on a well-known Russian-language criminal forum.

 In addition to the threat, the buyer provided evidence, including a screenshot of a sample document contained in the victim data.
 This is just one of many threats.